 Flood water from something as simple as a burst pipe can cause extensive damage to the subfloor, drywall, flooring, and furniture.
 And because the basement is the lowest level of the house, it’s the most likely to fall victim to flooding.
 Because of this, it’s unfortunate that people often store boxes of memories in the basement closets or spare bedrooms.

-So to avoid this kind of headache, expense, and loss of belongings, New Canadian Drain wants to help you plan ahead.
+So to avoid this kind of headache, expense, and loss of belongings, New Canadian Drain and Plumbing wants to help you plan ahead.
 Here are some ways to avoid flood damage.

 Waterproof Your Flooring